Free shipping on US orders over $50

 Now we are going to go further in depth here, and talk a little bit about collagen types in your skin, mainly because this will help you understand scientific findings related to collagen.

-When we talk about collagen in reference to skin, we are mostly referring to type 1 collagen, which make up 80% of the collagen fibrils in young adult skin, and to a lesser extent, type 3 collagen which co-polymerizes with type 1 collagen to make up about 15% (Kular et al. 2014).
+When we talk about collagen in reference to skin, we are mostly referring to type 1 collagen, which makes up 80% of the collagen fibrils in young adult skin, and to a lesser extent, type 3 collagen which co-polymerizes with type 1 collagen to make up about 15% (Kular et al. 2014).

 Collagen fibers uitto et al